f4b6a3/uuid-creator/README.md

 ### MSSQL GUID (non-standard)

-The MSSQL GUID a modified time-based UUID that changes the timestamp byte order for MSSQL Server database.
+The MSSQL GUID is a modified time-based UUID that changes the timestamp byte order for MSSQL Server database.

 ```java
 // MSSQL GUID